bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

   You'll see the `GatewayService` configuration, including the upstream service, the routes that expose the GatewayService, and the plugins that add authentication and authorization.

-  Below that are additional resources:
+  Below the `GatewayService`, you'll find additional resources:

   - `CredentialIssuer` supports the Client Credentials flow
   - `Product` and `DraftDataset` provide metadata about the service for the API Directory